DontBelieveMe/cCompiler/README.md

 # cCompiler
 An assembler for x86.

+Note: For any questions or anything of the like feel free to create either an Issue or email me at the address listed on my profile.

 ## Requirements
  - Will require python (version 3) installed globally
  - premake5 (not required for Windows - for Windows premake5 is bundled with the repo)